stock photo of oil serum

 On the other hand, if you seek deep nourishment and hydration alongside the delivery of oil-soluble actives, an oil serum could be your ideal choice.

 Lastly, if your focus is mainly on skin protection and remaining as close to nature as possible, simple facial oils could suffice.
-Always consider your skin type, sensitivity, and specific skin concerns when making your decision.

-If you're shopping for serums, check out bareLUXE Skincare's award-winning Bakuchiol Serum or our Vitamin C Oil for targeted results in an oil-based delivery system.
+If you're shopping for oil serums, check out bareLUXE Skincare's award-winning Bakuchiol Serum or our Vitamin C Oil for targeted results in an oil-based delivery system.

 References: